Salesforce Data Archiving: Best Practices

 - Archiving allows your business to have more control over your data.

-Data Archiving requires certain analysis and strategy.
-Below we have discussed few best Salesforce Data Archive Practices.
+Data Archival requires an efficient strategy and a clear roadmap.
+Below we have discussed a few best Salesforce Data Archive Practices.

 - Only archive when you have an excess of business data and you don’t want to lose them.
 You must communicate with all the departments of your organization in order to understand which data is important for whom.